skaegebein/HealthChecks.Publisher.Telegram/README.md

 # HealthChecks.Publisher.Telegram

-.NET Health Check Publisher for Telegram - A .NET library for publishing health check results to Telegram chats.
+A .NET library for publishing health check results to Telegram chats.

 ## Prerequisites